 At Springwell, Geography is a well-respected subject where students are interested and engaged in the world around them.
 A variety of topics are studied from Year 7 through to Year 11 and students learn key geographical skills such as map reading, locational knowledge and how to execute accurate fieldwork.
 Students are expected to ‘think like geographers’ and to have an enquiry based approach to their learning.
-All staff members within the department have high expectations of all students and challenge them to think deeply about topics studied.
+Teachers have high expectations of all students and challenge them to think deeply about the topics studied.

 Key Stage 3

 At Key Stage 3, students study a wide range of topics, which aim to give them a deep understanding of key geographical concepts.
 The content studied also prepares students for the demands of GCSE geography.

 There is a mixture of human and physical topics studied and key geographical skills are embedded in every lesson.

 Wherever possible, lessons focus on current areas of interest and engages students in real-life enquiry.

 Assessments prepare students for Key Stage 4 and include a mix of extended writing and short answer questions.

 In Year 7, students learn a wide range of geographical skills such as map reading.
 They also increase their locational knowledge of places and start to engage with the geography of their local area.
 They complete a country study of Kenya, exploring the challenges faced by a low-income country (LIC) and how a country might develop over time.
 Students also study some physical geography when they examine coastal processes and how our own country is shaped by the coast.

 In Year 8, students develop the skills and knowledge acquired in Year 7 and start to think more deeply about key concepts in geography.
 The year starts with a closer look at population issues, with a specific focus on how populations change as a country develops, and the impacts of migration.
 They then focus on physical geography with an in-depth introduction into natural hazards; including earthquakes and tropical storms.